Verifiable blind observable estimation: Verifying observable estimation

 \subsection{Concrete construction of the SDOE resource}

-The VBOE protocol combines blindness and verifiability and constructs the SDOE resource within negligible error in the AC framework: \begin{theorem}[Composable Security of VBOE] Let $\mathfrak{C}$ be a class of observable estimation problems that can be estimated using an MBQC pattern on a fixed graph $G$ with a given flow $f$ and chromatic number $k$.
-Let $N_c, N_t,\in \mathbb{N}$, let $\epsilon, w$ be constants such that $0 \leq kw < \epsilon$.
-Then, the VBOE protocol (Protocol~\ref{proto:vboe}), with $N_c$ computation rounds and $N_t$ test rounds, $\delta$-constructs the SDOE resource.
-For a constant ratio $N_c/N_t$, $\delta$ is negligible in $N_c$. \end{theorem}
+The VBOE protocol combines blindness and verifiability and constructs the SDOE resource within negligible error in the AC framework: \begin{theorem}[Composable Security of VBOE] Let $\mathfrak{C}$ be a class of observable estimation problems that can be estimated using an MBQC pattern on a fixed graph $G$ with a given flow $f$ and chromatic number $K$.
+Let $N_{c}, N_{t},\in \mathbb{N}$, let $\epsilon, \omega$ be constants such that $0 \leq K\omega < \epsilon$.
+Then, the VBOE protocol (Protocol~\ref{proto:vboe}), with $N_{c}$ computation rounds and $N_{t}$ test rounds, $\delta$-constructs the SDOE resource.
+For a constant ratio $N_{c}/N_{t}$, $\delta$ is negligible in $N_{c}$. \end{theorem}

-Following abstract cryptography, to prove this theorem, we need to upper bound the distinguishing advantage between the VBOE protocol and the SDOE resource in the honest (Correctness proof) and malicious (Security proof) settings (see Definition~\ref{def:Construction_of_Resources}).
+Following abstract cryptography, to prove this theorem, we need to upper bound the distinguishing advantage between the VBOE protocol and the SDOE resource in the honest (Correctness proof) and malicious (Security proof) settings (see Definition~\ref{def:Construction_of_Resources} in Appendix~\ref{sec:appendix_preliminaries}).

 \begin{proof}[Correctness] The proof of correctness relies on the composability of the UBQC protocol.
-As apparent in Protocol~\ref{proto:vboe}, each round is delegated to the server using UBQC (Protocol~\ref{proto:ubqc}).
-Because UBQC perfectly constructs the Blind Delegated Quantum Computation (Resource~\ref{res:bdqc}), we can instead perform the proof of correctness using a hybrid protocol where each instantiation of UBQC is replaced by a call to BDQC.
+As apparent in Protocol~\ref{proto:vboe}, each round is delegated to the server using UBQC (Protocol~\ref{proto:ubqc} in Appendix~\ref{sec:appendix_preliminaries}).
+Because UBQC perfectly constructs the Blind Delegated Quantum Computation (BDQC) resource (Resource~\ref{res:bdqc} in Appendix~\ref{sec:appendix_preliminaries}), we can instead perform the proof of correctness using a hybrid protocol where each instantiation of UBQC is replaced by a call to BDQC.